Maximize tax savings

 Upon clicking the “Submit” button the “Registration Form for EPFO” page will open and the employer needs to fill in the Establishment Details, eContacts, Contact Persons, Identifiers, Employment Details, Branch/Division and Activities.

 After filling all the “Registration Form for EPFO” and attaching the relevant documents, the employer’s Digital Signature Certificate (DSC) is to be uploaded and attached to the form.
-Once, the DSC of the employer is uploaded, the employer will receive an email from Unified Shram Suvidha Platform with a confirmation that the EPFO registration has been completed.
+Once, the DSC of the employer is uploaded, the employer will receive a successful completion of registration form message and an email from Unified Shram Suvidha Platform with a confirmation that the EPFO registration has been completed.

 The following documents need to be attached to the “Registration Form for EPFO” by the employer-